Non simple blow ups for the Nirenberg problem on half spheres

 \centerline{ \emph{dedicated to the memory of Prof. Louis Nirenberg }}

-In this paper we study the Nirenberg problem on standard half spheres $(\mathbb{S}^n_+,g_0)$, which consists of finding conformal metrics of prescribed scalar curvature and zero boundary mean curvature on the boundary $\partial \mathbb{S}^n_+$.
+In this paper we study a Nirenberg type problem on standard half spheres $(\mathbb{S}^n_+,g_0)$ consisting of finding conformal metrics of prescribed scalar curvature and zero boundary mean curvature.
 This problem amounts to solve the following boundary value problem involving the critical Sobolev exponent:

-where $K \in C^2(\mathbb{S}^n_+)$ is a positive function.\\ We construct, under generic conditions on the function $K$, finite energy solutions of a subcritical approximation of $(\mathcal{P})$ on half spheres of dimension $n \geq 5$, which exhibit multiple blow up at the same boundary point.
-Such a blow up phenomenon contrasts with the case of the Nirenberg problem on spheres, where non simple blow up for finite energy subsolutions cannot occur and displays an unexpected connection with vortex type problems arising in Euler equations in fluid dynamic and mean fields type equations in mathematical physics.
+where $K \in C^3(\mathbb{S}^n_+)$ is a positive function.
+We construct, under generic conditions on the function $K$, finite energy solutions of a subcritical approximation of $(\mathcal{P})$ on half spheres of dimension $n \geq 5$, which exhibit multiple blow up of \emph{cluster-type} at the same boundary point.
+These solutions may have zero or non zero weak limit and may develop clusters at different boundary points.
+Such a blow up phenomena on half spheres drastically contrast with the case of the Nirenberg problem on spheres, where non simple blow up for finite energy solutions cannot occur and unveils an unexpected connection with vortex type problems arising in Euler equations in fluid dynamic and mean fields type equations in mathematical physics.
+We construct also, under suitable conditions on the restriction of $K$ on $\partial \mathbb{S}^n_+$, approximate solutions of arbitrarily large energy and Morse index.